Diaper Rash: Tips For Prevention And Treatment

 Adequate skin care is the best preventive method.
 Follow these tips:

-- Diapers should be changed regularly.
+- Diapers must be changed regularly.

 - If you are using cloth diapers for your baby, study the manufacturer's cleaning instructions and follow them scrupulously.
 Detergent should be used in the specified quantity only.
 And make sure that the diapers are rinsed thoroughly to remove all traces of soap and detergents, as these can irritate the baby's skin.